toymakerlabs/kenburns/README.md

 Dude, another Jquery gallery?
 Wait, wait!
 Before you go, this one actually does a few pretty neat things:

 * Uses super smooth webkit and moz transitions
-* Feature Detection for CSS3 transitions without UA sniffing
+* Built in feature detection for CSS3 transforms
-* Falls back to Jquery Animation when CSS3 transforms are not available
+* Uses Jquery Animations when CSS3 transforms are not available
-* Loads images in parallel but maintains order
+* Loads images in parallel but maintains the galleryorder
-* Built-in event callbacks that you can hook into
+* Built-in event callbacks for loading complete, and transition complete

 Browser Support